 “This is our chance, Robby, to make a statement; to get people to know about your play.”

 “What are you talking about.”

 “We need a black kid for the play but the school makes them all leave at 2 pm.
-We’ll do a sit-in that blocks the buses until they provide a transport for kids who stay for after-school activities.”
+We’ll do a sit-in that blocks the buses until they provide transportation for kids who want to stay for after-school activities.”

 Mr. Clark looks up.
 “Did you say sit-in?”